Job Storage

 You are not charged for instance storage (included in the price of the instance)

-Some instances come with default instance storage.
+Some instances come with default instance storagearrow-up-right.
 An instance store provides temporary block-level storage for your instance.
 This storage is located on disks that are physically attached to the host computer and is removed as soon as the node is deleted.

-parameter for your job.
+Scale-Out Computing on AWS automatically detects instance store disk and will use them as /scratch unless you specify -l scratch_size parameter for your job.
 In this case, Scale-Out Computing on AWS honors the user request and ignore the instance store volume(s).

 When node has 1 instance store volume